-Examples of how clients have used our counselling service to change their alcohol and drug misuse
+How clients have used our counselling to change their use

 Her son who could become abusive when under the influence of alcohol or drugs had moved out.
 Initially she felt relieved as the uncertainty of what to expect when she came home had been removed.
 However she then realised how lonely she felt and that she started blaming herself for the breakdown of the relationship with her son.